- Mon-Fri: 8am-6pm

 House flies, fruit flies and drain flies are not only a nuisance but can also transmit bacteria from unsanitary areas to medical equipment.
 Mosquitos, depending on location, can also pose a health risk.

 Due to the sensitivity of the recovering population, using aggressive chemical treatments may not be ideal.
-The best solution is to work closely with experts for targeted and constant interventions to minimize if not prevent infestations.
+The best solution is to work closely with experts from Facility Pest Control for targeted and constant interventions to minimize if not prevent infestations.

 Combating Pests in Healthcare and Drug Rehabilitation